kubeshark/docs/src/pages/en/actionable_detection.md

 layout: ../../layouts/MainLayout.astro
 ---

-K8s network is likely to include significant information that can help not only understand the reasons for a problem, but potentially avoid the problem altogether by detecting and reacting quickly to its symptoms.

-Kubernetes network is massive.
-It makes absolutely no sense to process it all in order to find culprits.

 ## Detection

 **Kubeshark** scripting in conjunction with hooks provides mean to programmatically detect suspicious network behaviors.
 Using helpers can trigger actions as a result and by that reduce the incident response time.